 It helps hide the unpleasant facts about the true nature of the company’s products.
-Rebranding involves a lot of activities that bring attention to the product, making it trend with the consumers, but the effectiveness of this technique does not last long, only until the buzz shifts to a newer and ‘more green’ product.
+Rebranding involves a lot of activities that bring attention to the product, making it trend with the consumers.
+Still, the effectiveness of this technique does not last long, only until the buzz shifts to a newer and ‘more green’ product.

 4. Consumption figures

 This can sometimes be true or overly exaggerated.
-These figures although are not provable through the shelf life of the product.
+These figures, though, are not provable through the shelf life of the product.
 They simply portray to the consumer that the products are more sustainable over time than other products.
 In many figures and percentages, they tell the consumer why they should buy the product.